Getting into medical school is seriously competitive.

 You don’t need to mention the fact that you have no physical work experience in your personal statement.

-Work experience is more your need than your placement providers’.
+Work experience is more your need than that of your placement provider.
 This means it’s unlikely you’ll be paid for it.
 Avoid discussing pay with your placement providers unless they bring it up, as it can give a bad impression.

 What admissions tutors are trying to find out from your work experience is whether you have a realistic understanding of what a career as a doctor or dentist entails.